0saurabh0/p1/README.md

 It consists of two parts:
 - a kernel to run simulations (based on discrete-event simulation and using [SimPy](https://simpy.readthedocs.io))
-- a model library to build your satellite system that is to be simulated (adhering to SMP2 modelling specification)
+- a model library to build your system that is to be simulated (adhering to SMP2 modelling specification)

 ## Installation